Drewsky33/drewsky33.github.io/_posts/2025-01-25-AirBnB-Exploratory-Data-Analysis.md

 ### **Loading and Cleaning Data**

 First, I had to import the data.
-I had to ensure the encoding was correct and also parsed host_since to conver to a datetime.
+I had to ensure the encoding was correct and also parsed host_since to convert to a datetime.

 ```python
 import pandas as pd